chrosciu/simple-blog/README.md

 Add exception breakpoint for **caught** `PostException` exception

-Try to add post with title longer than 20 characters to spawn such exception
+Then try to add post with title longer than 20 characters to throw such exception

 ### Altering variables